The princess of the Alps...

 Among the most prestigious ski resorts, Megeve is the perfect incarnation of the French art of living.
 An authentic charm, chic, a discrete atmosphere filled with elegance and an alpine environment of medium altitude give it its reputation as "Little Switzerland of the Alps".

-Postcard vision at nightfall: the large fir tree decorated by Swarovski, the illuminated façade of the Allard shop, the carriages and their horses as well as the light games on the church make the famous Place de l'Église an enchanting setting that has attracted lovers of Megeve for decades.
+Postcard vision at nightfall: the large christmas tree decorated by Swarovski, the illuminated façade of the Allard shop, the carriages and their horses as well as the light games on the church make the famous Place de l'Église an enchanting setting that has attracted lovers of Megeve for decades.

 Situated in a pass at an altitude of 1000m, the lively Megeve is also a crossroads between Chamonix, the Mont Blanc region, and Val d'Arly, which serves Albertville, Grenoble, Lyon...

 A great advantage: Megeve is only an hour from Geneva International Airport.

 Megeve is nestled in the hollow formed by the meeting of the impressive chain of Aravis and the Beaufortain massif.
 The different districts and the Megeve ski area such as the Mont d'Arbois, Rochebrune, Jaillet and Princesse are therefore dependent on this heterogeneous topography, flaring and very complementary.

 In Megeve, discover a ski area of 324 hectares, with no less than 400 km of ski slopes.
 Its 188 slops are serviced by 86 lifts.
 You will ski in an atmosphere mixing alpine meadows, fir forests and wide open spaces: something to feel lost in the mountains.

 For the youngest and the least experienced, Megeve has many wide and gentle slopes, ideal for families.
 The more experienced will appreciate the wide open spaces and the many red and black slopes.